 - Money can be used to cover rent, utilities, and other housing costs incurred due to COVID-19.

-- Payments will usually go to landlords and utility companies
+- Payments will usually go to property owners and utility companies

 - Money may be available to help with moving costs

-Though eviction moratoriums are in place in most of the country, these do not absolve tenants from making good on missed rent payments.
-Tenants should reach out to set up a repayment plan that they can afford.
+Though eviction moratoriums are in place in most of the country, these do not absolve residents from making good on missed rent payments.
+Residents should reach out to set up a repayment plan that they can afford.

-These options include a repayment plan that will call for bigger payments when the tenant is earning more, a rent reduction until a tenant can afford to pay more, or a forgiveness for a short period if a tenant cannot afford to pay any rent.
+These options include a repayment plan that will call for bigger payments when the resident is earning more, a rent reduction until a resident can afford to pay more, or a forgiveness for a short period if a resident cannot afford to pay any rent.

-The best thing landlords can do is try to work with their tenants, says Zac Oswald, attorney for the Legal Aid Society’s housing practice in Nashville.
+The best thing owners can do is try to work with their residents, says Zac Oswald, attorney for the Legal Aid Society’s housing practice in Nashville.

-If landlords help tenants understand their rights and get rental funds on their behalf through programs like ERAP, it helps everyone.
+If property owners help residents understand their rights and get rental funds on their behalf through programs like ERAP, it helps everyone.
 Forcing renters out or making their living arrangements difficult could result in a lawsuit.

 “Gigantic no-nos include changing the locks and ending utilities to push people out,” Oswald told Forbes.
 “There’s a lot of misinformation about what landlords can and can’t do, so it’s important to talk to an attorney if you want to evict a tenant.”